charr91/insider-poly-bot/backtesting/README.md

 1. Fetches real historical trades from The Graph (free, no API key needed)
 2. Runs simulation through your detection algorithms
 3. Shows detailed alert analysis with confidence scores
+4. Validates alert accuracy by tracking price movements after alerts
-4. Exports results to JSON for further analysis
+5. Exports results to JSON for further analysis

 **First run takes 1-5 minutes** to download data.
 Subsequent runs are instant if using existing database.